A practical guide to Digital Micro-mirror Devices (DMDs) for wavefront shaping: Characterizing aberration effects

 The goal is to find and display the phase value $\phi_i^\text{corr}$ on each macropixel $i$ that best compensates for the aberrations, i.e. $\phi_i^\text{corr} = -\phi^\text{aber}(r_i,\theta_i)$.
 We create this pattern in the basis of Zernike polynomials

 the best correction is obtained for

-We perform a sequential optimization of parameters $a_n$ to maximize a specific function designed to be maximal for the ideal correction of optical aberrations.
-We first generate a mask, represented by a disk, centered around the point of maximum intensity of the original image (refer to Fig.~\ref{fig:dmd_aberr_setup}.d) with a radius equivalent to a single speckle grain.
-The exact size of this radius for a successful optimization is not critical and can be determined by approximating the dimensions of the ideal point spread function, expressed as $r_0 \approx M \frac{\lambda}{2 NA}$, where $NA$ is the numerical aperture of the optical system and $M$ refers to its magnification.
+We perform a sequential optimization of parameters $a_n$ to maximize a specific function designed to be maximal for the ideal correction of optical aberrations. \red{ The approach is inspired by methods used for focusing through complex disordered media}~\cite{Vellekoop2007focusing}\red{, by effectively treating the aberrations of the DMD as equivalent to propagation through an unknown linear medium.
+For each degree of freedom (i.e. the phase on one group of pixels in Ref.~\cite{Vellekoop2007focusing}, or the coefficient of one Zernike polynomial in this section), we scan different values and retain the one that maximizes the intensity at the target location. } We first generate a mask, represented by a disk, centered around the point of maximum intensity of the original image (refer to Fig.~\ref{fig:dmd_aberr_setup}.d) with a radius equivalent to a single speckle grain.
+The exact size of this radius for a successful optimization is not critical and can be determined by approximating the dimensions of the ideal PSF, expressed as $r_0 \approx M \frac{\lambda}{2 NA}$, where $NA$ is the numerical aperture of the optical system and $M$ refers to its magnification.
 For a given output intensity pattern, we compute an element-wise product between this image and the created mask, followed by a summation.
-This calculated sum is then divided by an analogous product, but with the complementary mask substituted in place of the original in order to minimize the side lobes of the point spread function.
+This calculated sum is then divided by an analogous product, but with the complementary mask substituted in place of the original in order to minimize the side lobes of the PSF.
 We set initial parameter values as $a'_n = 0\,\, \forall n \in [0..N]$.
 For each parameter, we test different values of $a'_n$, construct the phases for every micropixel according to $\phi_i^\text{corr} = \sum_{n=0}^N a'_n Z_n(r_i,\theta_i)$, record the resulting intensity profile, and evaluate the corresponding cost function.
 For each parameter, the value that results in the maximum output is retained.
 To mitigate potential noise or instability, this complete process is reiterated $3$ times for each parameter.\\

-To estimate the quality of the correction, we compute the Strehl ratio of the point spread function.
+To estimate the quality of the correction, we compute the Strehl ratio of the PSF.
 It is defined as the maximum of the measured PSF divided by the maximum of the ideal one.
 This optimal PSF is the squared modulus of the Fourier transform of a circular aperture~\cite{airy1835diffraction}:

 with $J_1$ the Bessel function of the first kind of order $1$, $k = 2\pi/\lambda$ the wavenumber, $a$ the radius of the aperture, $R$ the radial coordinate in the Fourier plane, and $f$ the focal length of the lens.\\